playsms/playsms/INSTALL.md

 * Stop here and review your installation steps when playsmsd is not running
 * Consider to ask question in playSMS forum when you encountered a problem
-* If all seems to be correctly installed you may try to login from web by browsing `http://<your web server IP>/playsms/` and login using default administrator user
+* If all seems to be correctly installed you may try to login from web browser

   ```
-  username: admin
-  password: admin
+  URL                    : http://[your web server IP]/playsms/
+  Default admin username : admin
+  Default admin password : admin
   ```